-Middle East volunteers ready to assist Russia in Ukraine war
+Middle East Volunteers Ready To Assist Russia In Ukraine War

-New Delhi, March 11 (IANS) During a meeting of the Security Council of the Russian Federation, Russian President Vladimir Putin said that volunteers from the Middle East, who are ready to assist Russia in Ukraine, need to be helped to get to the war zone.
+New Delhi: During a meeting of the Security Council of the Russian Federation, Russian President Vladimir Putin said that volunteers from the Middle East, who are ready to assist Russia in Ukraine, need to be helped to get to the war zone.

 According to Defence Minister Sergei Shoigu, more than 16,000 volunteers from the Middle East are ready to come to help the Donetsk and Lugansk republics in Ukraine.